Best Of17 min read

 Cons:

-• Renewal rates are steep
+• Renewal rates spike significantly

 3. SiteGround — Best for Performance and Support Quality